Overcoming analysis paralysis: the research-backed guide to deciding faster

 Based on Hick, 1952

 Start with Hick’s Law.
 In 1952, psychologist William Edmund Hick found that decision time scales logarithmically with options [2].
-Doubling your options doesn’t double your decision time – it adds a consistent percentage.
+Decision time increases logarithmically with the number of options, so each successive doubling adds a smaller absolute increment than the one before.
 Your brain has a measurable limit for how many options it can weigh before the cognitive load becomes paralyzing.

 Hick’s Law is the principle that decision time increases logarithmically with the number of available options.
 It differs from choice overload in that Hick’s Law measures the speed cost per option, while choice overload describes when options cause decision avoidance entirely.

 This cognitive limit is lower than you think.
-Sheena Iyengar and Mark Lepper’s 2000 study made this concrete: researchers set up two grocery displays – one with 6 jam varieties, one with 24.
+Sheena Iyengar and Mark Lepper’s 2000 study made this concrete.
+Researchers set up two grocery displays, one with 6 jam varieties and one with 24.
 Only 3% of customers facing the large display bought something.
-Of those facing 6 options?
-30% made a purchase [3].
+Of those facing 6 options, 30% made a purchase [3].
 More choice didn’t help people find better jam.
 It stopped them from choosing at all.

-But there’s a third mechanism.
-Psychologists Amos Tversky and Eldar Shafir found in 1992 that it’s not just about quantity – it’s about incomparability.
+But there is a third mechanism.
+Psychologists Amos Tversky and Eldar Shafir found in 1992 that it is not just about quantity.
+It is about incomparability.
 When options have distinct advantages with no clear winner (Job A has better pay but Job B has better balance), your brain can’t optimize.
 So it defers entirely rather than choosing based on value [4].
 The conflict itself becomes paralyzing, independent of how much you research.

-Here’s where it gets counterintuitive.
-Barry Schwartz and colleagues’ 2002 research shows that maximizers – people who exhaustively compare options – end up less satisfied, more regretful, and more depressed than satisficers who pick the first option meeting their criteria [5].
+Here is where it gets counterintuitive.
+Barry Schwartz and colleagues’ 2002 research shows that maximizers (people who exhaustively compare options) end up less satisfied, more regretful, and more depressed than satisficers who pick the first option meeting their criteria [5].
 Thinking longer doesn’t produce better outcomes.
 It produces worse feelings about perfectly good decisions.

 When you have too many options, research becomes the enemy of action.